 On January 4, 2023, we received a written notice from Nasdaq notifying us that on January 3, 2023, the average closing price of our common stock over the prior 30 consecutive trading days had fallen below \$1.00 per share, which is the minimum average closing price required to maintain listing on the Nasdaq Capital Market under Nasdaq Listing Rule 5550(a)(2), or the Minimum Bid Requirement.
-We have 180 calendar days to regain compliance with the Minimum Bid Requirement, or the Grace Period, subject to a potential 180 calendar day extension, as described below.
-To regain compliance, the closing bid price of our common stock must be at least \$1.00 per share for a minimum of ten consecutive business days within the Grace Period.
-If we do not achieve compliance with the Minimum Bid Requirement by July 3, 2023, the end of the Grace Period, we may be eligible for an additional 180 calendar day period to regain compliance.
-To qualify, we would be required to meet the continued listing requirement for the market value of our publicly held shares and all other Nasdaq initial listing standards, with the exception of the bid price requirement, and would need to provide written notice of our intention to cure the deficiency during the second compliance period.
-However, if it appears to Nasdaq staff that we will not be able to cure the deficiency, or if we do not meet the other listing standards, Nasdaq could provide notice that our common stock will be subject to delisting.
+We were given an initial 180 calendar days to regain compliance with the Minimum Bid Requirement, or the Grace Period.
+On July 5, 2023, we received a written notice from Nasdaq notifying us that we were eligible for an additional 180 calendar day extension which will require us to regain compliance by January 2, 2024 based on written notice of our intention to cure this deficiency by effecting a reverse stock split prior to January 2, 2024, if necessary.
+To regain compliance, the closing bid price of our common stock must be at least \$1.00 per share for a minimum of ten consecutive business days prior to January 2, 2024.
+If we do not regain compliance under the Minimum Bid Requirement by January 2, 2024, Nasdaq may delist our common stock.